US Fulbright Logo

 Master's-level candidates are also encouraged to apply.

-Ideal candidates must demonstrate the initiative, maturity, self-reliance, and flexibility needed to assist in teaching the English language and American culture to Italian high school students with a low level of English knowledge.
-They must also be able to adapt to living in insular and underserved communities with small international communities and few peers.
-They should be curious, open-minded and willing to experience the cultural challenges posed by a different culture with different customs and traditions.
+Ideal candidates must demonstrate the initiative, maturity, self-reliance, and flexibility needed to assist in teaching the English language and American culture to Italian high school students with low English knowledge and to interact with the tutors and language teachers they assist.

 Previous teaching experience and/or study abroad experience in Italy is not necessary.
 Importance will be given to previous experience volunteering abroad or at home.